furni1977/Montyhall/README.md

 # Montyhall
-This package determines the winning strategy of Montyhall Game by swithing or staying the door by Contestants.
+This R package is a learning assignment that determines the winning strategy of Montyhall Game by swithing or staying the door by Contestants.